PawelSroczynski/tolokapp/SENIOR_ARCHITECT_PROMPT.md

 - [ ] Functions should generally be under 50 lines (extract sub-functions when longer, unless complexity genuinely requires a longer function - see Single Responsibility principle)
 - [ ] Classes should generally have fewer than 5 public methods (split responsibilities when possible, unless the class genuinely requires more methods for its single responsibility)
 - [ ] Code passes all configured linters and formatters without warnings
+- [ ] Functions prefer immutability over mutation
+- [ ] Early returns and guard clauses reduce nesting
+- [ ] Null/undefined values are explicitly handled at boundaries
+- [ ] Pure functions are preferred; side effects are explicit and documented
+- [ ] Related code is co-located for easier navigation

 ### Testing